1vke/gmaps-embed-api-test/README.md

-# Google maps embed api testing
+# Open street map testing
-This repository is a playground for a Google Maps embed, that will eventually be implemented in one of the websites I am helping develop for my job.
+This repository is a playground for a Open street map embed, that will eventually be implemented in one of the websites I am helping develop for my job.